CenturyLinkCloud/PublicKB/General/free-trial-faq.md

 ### Who do I contact if my account is not immediately created?

 Please send an email to [help@ctl.io](mailto:help@ctl.io) with relevant details.

-### Additional Sales Assistance
-If you'd like to talk to a sales representative about the trial program or any pre-sales activity they can be reached as follows:
-* US Sales: 1.855.388.1260
-* UK Sales: +44 (0) 118 309 4886